Wrinkling and Haefliger structures: Preliminaries: groupoids, principal bundles and microbundles

-implying that the right hand side (upon passing to the pointed setting) is computing $\NS^i$-concordances up to concordance, which we interpret at being the $i$th homotopy group of the space of principal $\GammaR$-bundles over $M$.
+By choosing base points and hence passing to the pointed setting, this implies that the right hand side computes $S^i$-concordances up to concordance.
+We interpret this as being the $i$th homotopy group of the space of principal $\SG$-bundles over $M$.

 Haefliger's construction of the classifying space of any topological groupoid is explicit and based on Milnor's join construction for the Lie group case.
 We will later use that the construction is functorial in the groupoid.